SUMMARY CMI

 Looking after your medicine

-• Store Mytolac at 2°C - 8°C in a refrigerator.
-Store in its original package to protect from light.
+- Store Mytolac at 2°C - 8°C in a refrigerator.
+Protect from light.
 Do not freeze.

-• The syringe inside its sealed pouch can be temporarily stored outside of the refrigerator up to a maximum of 24 hours (make sure the temperature stays below 40°C).
+- The syringe inside its sealed pouch can be temporarily stored outside of the refrigerator up to a maximum of 24 hours at below 40°C (the number of temperature excursions must not exceed three times).
 Return the syringe to the refrigerator as soon as possible for continued storage and use.

 Follow the instructions in the carton on how to take care of your medicine properly.